Visited: June 1999

 The gray mix of stones, ashes and soil reached a thickness of 20 meters in some places and today offers an interesting opportunity for trekking.

-During the rainy season, the area around the volcano Mt.
-Pinatubo becomes extremely dangerous.
-I hired an experienced guide to walk up the river bed, avoid quicksand and watch out for slippery rocks.
+In the rainy season, the area around Mt.
+Pinatubo becomes very dangerous.
+I hired an experienced guide to walk along the riverbed, avoid quicksand, and watch for slippery rocks.

 “Rok, stop!
 Don’t walk any further!”